 “Meetings are usually toxic because they often convey an abysmally small amount of information per minute”.

 Have you ever felt this way?
 Having sat through many frustrating meetings, I resonate with this statement.
 Often meetings are ineffective because participants are unclear about its purpose and outcomes.
 When people enter a meeting with unclear expectations they experience frustration which is a catalyst for conflict.
-A simple way to minimize this is to establish clear guidelines about the meeting purpose.
+A simple way to minimize this is to establish clear guidelines about the meeting purpose and by Making Meetings Matter!

 Generally, there are five reasons for holding a meeting:

-1. Information Sharing: The purpose of this meeting is to convey information which helps people do their job more effectively.
+1. Information Sharing: One of the most important reasons for holding a meeting is information sharing.
+The purpose of this meeting is to convey information which helps people do their job more effectively.
 A common example of an information sharing meeting is a conference or a sales presentation.
-Increasingly, ‘information’ agenda items are sent via a short email instead of at group meetings
+Increasingly, ‘information’ agenda items are sent via a short email instead of at group meetings.
+Meetings are designed to promote the free flow of information and ideas between individuals, and they provide an opportunity for people to share knowledge and skills.
+Meetings also help to build relationships and trust within a team.
+When done effectively, meetings can be a powerful tool for achieving results.

 Sometimes meetings will combine more than one of these purposes.
 If this is the case, you can use agenda headers to outline what participants should expect.
 Meetings can be effective but it doesn’t happen by accident.
 They require pre-planning and a clear answer to the question on the mind of every participant – “why are we at this meeting?”